-Even though it’s not technically hidden, it’s hard to argue that it’s as apparent as it once was either.
+Even though it’s not technically hidden, it’s hard to argue that it’s as apparent as it once was.
 But, according to Vangelov, that’s part of the design.
 The greater scientific plan vs. a tunnel vision approach with GMOs.

 Food is amazingly complex, and the relationship that people have with their food can be quite intimate.
 Soylent works with several external labs and scientists to review ingredients and processing approaches, while doing all of its manufacturing and sourcing in the U.S.

 Pulling the focus off of GMOs somewhat has helped Soylent become more inclusive, especially as it has moved from being an almost entirely online retailer to a brand that can now be found in more than 28,000 brick-and-mortar locations, such as Walmart, Target, Publix, CVS, and Walgreens.
 The top retailers have seen a 60 percent growth in 2021 compared with the previous year.

 The brand also has more female customers than ever before and remains most popular among Gen-Z and Millennials.
 The exploration of new sources of nutrition, new products, and new ingredients, all without boxing itself in strictly through food biotech, provides a unique approach to innovation, Vangelov said.

 I’m all for broad acceptance of science, because in this way, Soylent and any other brand or company can get better at serving society’s health, environmental, and financial needs.